How Long Does Cocaine Stay in Your System? Cocaine Metabolism, Half-Life, and Detection Times

 - The route of administration.

 While trying to determine how long cocaine stays in your system for a drug test may be your immediate concern, there are several negative long-term effects of crack cocaine and cocaine to be aware of.
 Especially since it takes time to metabolize cocaine, with regular use these toxins can start to take their toll on your body.

 Some long-term effects on the body may include:1

 - Bowel decay.

 - Respiratory distress or lung problems.

 - Skin infections.

 Getting help for cocaine misuse or addiction is the first step on the path to recovery.
-You can contact American Addiction Centers (AAC) at to learn about cocaine addiction treatment options or fill out the form below to see if your insurance will cover the cost of treatment.
+You can contact us to learn about treatment options.
+You can also fill out the form below to see if your insurance will cover the cost of treatment.